 Though these young faces arrive from around the globe, this year one in particular has strong roots in the Putney area.
 Eli Greenhoe is one of six composers taking part in the program who is the grandson of Joe and Betty Greenhoe, well-known locally as early, active supporters of the theater.
 Eli has many fond memories of spending summer and winter breaks in Putney during his school years, and so appreciates the quiet, Zen-like environment that is Yellow Barn’s setting, perfect for writing music.

 Greenhoe plays guitar and piano, and has been writing music since he was 9, penning his own folk songs and lyrics, and gigging with other folk singers during high school years.
-It was then that he also found his passion for classical music, writing his first composition during his freshman year of high school (he has since composed pieces for many ensembles -- he already has a piece written on commission for a Brooklyn orchestra under his belt).

 He said he is mostly influenced by Bach, Beethoven, Haydn and Britten, and feels most inspired when he hears music that takes him by surprise, leaving him dumbfounded and making him wonder, "Why didn’t I think of that!"

 Greenhoe had applied to eight conservatories, sending in his compositions and passing rigorous interviews, and was accepted into all but one.
 He decided on Eastman Conservatory in Rochester, N.Y., where he has studied for the past two years, transferring this year to the Manhattan School of Music in order to study under a professor that he considers his mentor.

 Greenhoe enthusiastically embraces the Young Artists Program, and has been coming to Yellow Barn for five years now.

 "It is an amazing program," he said.
 "No other program integrates composers into the ensemble, to be completely involved."